Policies and Procedures

-Sciences Po’s academic rules and regulations are specified in the code of conduct, which students and their legal guardians must sign at the moment of registration.
+Sciences Po’s academic rules and regulations are specified in the code of conduct (PDF, 188 KB), which students and their legal guardians must sign at the moment of registration.
 This document is intended to ensure the security and well-being of all students and the integrity of the university.

 Any failure to abide by these rules will be considered a breach of academic integrity and will prevent a student from obtaining a certificate of completion.
 A serious breach of the code of conduct may result in expulsion from the programme.
 The determination as to whether a student has violated the code of conduct is made by program staff, instructors, and administrators.
 Students who are expelled from the programme will not receive a certificate of completion.
 In the event of an explusion, tuition and other programme fees are strictly non-refundable.

-Participants in the Pre-College Programme will be supervised by a team of certified counselors (approximately 10 students per counselor), placed under the responsibility of the Programme Director.
+Participants in the Pre-College Programme are supervised by a team of certified counselors (approximately 10 students per counselor), placed under the responsibility of the Head of Counselors.
 The role of the counselors is to ensure that students experience life at Sciences Po in the best possible conditions for learning and security.
 They are available to respond to students’ questions or concerns at all times.
-Additionally, counselors will organize fun and educational activities throughout the programme.
-Finally, the entire programme will take place under the supervision of the Director of the Sciences Po Summer School.
+Additionally, counselors organize fun and educational activities throughout the programme.
+Finally, the entire programme takes place under the supervision of the Director of the Sciences Po Summer School.

-Security is a foremost concern for the Summer School, and our team will be on hand to accompany all participants throughout their first forays into university life in a context of a supervised, safe environment.
+Security is a foremost concern for the Summer School, and our team are on hand to accompany all participants throughout their first forays into university life in a context of a supervised, safe environment.